alexc-MSFT/viva-connections-workanniversaries-card/README.md

 It uses the SharePoint REST API and a SharePoint list.

+### The wider 'idea'

 It is designed to be part of a wider 'Work Anniversary' solution utilising a Power Automate flow to send adaptive cards on employee anniversaries however this has not been built yet.
+The thinking is to use the Microsoft Graph to retrieve the users' 'employeeHireDate' property, ascertain whether the user has an anniversary in the current week, calculate the number of years and add the item to the list.
+The list would be cleared down at the end of each week.

+## Deployment

 This is something I will build at a later date.

 To deploy the solution as is, follow the steps below: